About

 Appearances at major California festivals like Cruel World and Darker Waves saw Urban Heat play to their biggest audiences yet, with their set pointed as one of the best of the day.
 At home, Urban Heat has long been the talk of SXSW & graced the stage of the Austin City Limits Festival.

-With an headlining show at Los Angeles' famed El Rey Theater under their belt, a North American tour, & Fall European tour with Molchat Doma, Urban Heat is ready to show the world what anyone who has seen them already knows: they’re a band that is going to dominate the airwaves for years to come.
+With their debut single on Sumerian set to release in the fall of 2025, Urban Heat is ready to show the world what anyone who has seen them already knows: they’re a band that is going to dominate the airwaves for years to come.

 “The post-punk trio confronts the pervasive bleakness of life in pandemic-era America with an Atari blast of bubbling synths laid over insistent, body-shaking beats.
 These are not fluffy pop songs.
 Vocalist Jonathan Horstmann scratches at the many shades of malaise that have emerged as side effects of late-stage capitalism.
 He dances with darkness.
 He picks scabs 'til they bleed.
 He breaks through the pain.” - Deborah Sengupta Stith, Austin American-Statesman